-Certain mutations in the sucrase-isomaltase (SI) gene cause CSID/genetic sucrase deficiency.
-The SI gene provides instructions for producing the sucrase-isomaltase enzyme.
-This enzyme is found in the brush border of the small intestine and is responsible for breaking down sucrose and maltose into their simple sugar components.
-Once these simple sugars are broken down, they are absorbed by the small intestine.
-Genetic mutations that cause CSID alter the structure, disrupt the production, or impair the function of sucrase-isomaltase.
-These changes prevent the enzyme from breaking down sucrose and maltose, causing the gastrointestinal symptoms.
+Certain mutations in the sucrase-isomaltase gene (SI) cause Congenital Sucrase-Isomaltase Deficiency (CSID).
+The SI gene provides genetic instructions to the cells for producing the sucrase-isomaltase enzymes.
+These enzymes are found in the brush border of the small intestine and are responsible for breaking down sucrose and maltose into their simple sugar components.
+Once these simple sugars are broken down, they are absorbed by the small intestine and into the bloodstream.

-CSID is a rare, inherited disorder that is not outgrown.
-Congenital means it was “present at birth,” and the deficiency is not acquired due to infection or other external influence.
-Both parents must carry the mutated recessive gene for a child to be born with the disease.
+CSID is a rare, inherited disorder that is not outgrown, although some factors may mitigate the gastrointestinal symptoms over time.
+Congenital means “present at birth,” and the enzyme deficiency is not acquired due to infection or other external influence.
 Proper sucrose digestion requires production of new sucrase-isomaltase enzymes each time food is consumed.
-CSID patients lack the ability to produce sucrase-isomaltase and, thus, CSID is a chronic disorder that will never be outgrown.
+Those with CSID lack the ability to produce sucrase-isomaltase, so CSID is a chronic disorder that will never be outgrown.